 A postdoctoral research assistant will conduct one-on-one semi-structured interviews (either in person or over the phone, COVID-dependent) with adults and children who have taken part in We Love Reading as well as with those who have not, to understand how We Love Reading influences education and learning.
 These interviews will be conducted with participants living in Amman and surrounding areas – where a substantial proportion of Syrian refugees in Jordan live – and in Za’atari refugee camp or Mafraq (depending on COVID restrictions).
 The postdoctoral research assistant will conduct an inductive thematic analysis on this interview data.
 They will transcribe the interviews, generate initial codes, and search for and review themes, resulting in an understanding of the role of non-formal education programs such as We Love Reading in their learning and education.
 To ensure credibility and dependability, we will use reflective commentary, second coding, and peer feedback.
 The total sample for this qualitative component will be ¬30 adults and ¬30 children.

-A project manager and 4 fieldworkers based in Jordan will be conducting data collection for the cluster randomized controlled trial with Syrian refugee mothers and their 4-8-year-old children participating in We Love Reading groups.
+A project manager and 5 fieldworkers based in Jordan will be conducting data collection for the cluster randomized controlled trial with Syrian refugee mothers and their 4-8-year-old children participating in We Love Reading groups.
 We will collect data from 180 mother-child dyads from the children taking part in their We Love Reading sessions, as well as 180 control women and their 180 4-8-year-old control children.
 Where a mother has more than one eligible child within the 4-8-year-old age range, the child closest in age to 6 years old will be sampled.
 Data will be collected at two timepoints (immediately before taking part in and immediately after the intervention), allowing us to evaluate the effects of We Love Reading on children’s love of reading and literacy skills.
 Participants will be sampled from We Love Reading training sessions in Amman and Za’atari (or, if COVID-restrictions are still in place in Za'atari, in Mafraq).
-We will use a cluster randomized wait-list design: we will contact community based organizations, will assign them as either wait-list control or experimental organizations, (without informing them), and then will have information sessions for We Love Reading at their organizations and sample women who have expressed an interest in We Love Reading sessions at those sessions.
+We will use a cluster randomized wait-list design: we will contact community based organizations, will assign them as either wait-list control or experimental organizations (without informing them), and then will have information sessions for We Love Reading at their organizations and sample women who have expressed an interest in We Love Reading sessions at those sessions.

 We will collect fidelity information from the volunteers leading the We Love Reading sessions, asking for weekly updates of what book they read, which children attended, where the session was held, and how long the We Love Reading session lasted.